Sakura-sophie/FPGA-quantum-decoder/README.md

 8. Once web browser loads, transfer .bit file to FPGA.
 This can be done via SSH over ethernet.
 Alternative methods can be found [here]().
 9. SSH is available natively on Windows (PowerShell / Command Prompt), Mac, and Linux — no additional software required.
 10. ```bash
-    # From your PC terminal, copy bitstream to the board.
+    # From PC terminal, copy bitstream to the board.
      scp C:\path\Design_name_wrapper.bit root@rp-xxxxxx.local:/tmp/

     # SSH into the board (default password: root)